nfinan/ViscoPredict3D/README.md

 This will be a tool which predicts the viscoelastic properties of any* 3D microstructure
 ## Parts:
 Data
-1) Microstructures
+1. Microstructures
-  1a) Training Microstructures
+  a.
+Training Microstructures
-  1b) testing Microstructures
+  b. testing Microstructures
-2) XY data
+2. XY data
 Code
-1) microstructure-ve base package
+1. microstructure-ve base package
-2) execution function
+2. execution function
-3) plotting function
+3. plotting function
-4) Batching
+4. Batching
-  3a) Doe Creation
+  a.
+Doe Creation
-  3b) Doe Execution
+  b.
+Doe Execution
-5) Descriptor Generator
+5. Descriptor Generator
-  5a) mnn
+  a. mnn
-  5b) 2d slice
+  b.
+2d slice